Part of Integration process overview

 Find out how to gain access to our test environment in order to start development with the NHS e-Referral Service API.

-- Register your application
+- Create and register your application

 - Get access to our test environment

-- Obtain test data
+- Provision test data

 - Configure e-RS